ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/configuration/deserialization.dotnet.markdown

 ## CustomizeJsonDeserializer

-To modify the `JsonSerializer` object used by the client to deserialize entities loaded from the server, register a customization action:
+* The `JsonSerializer` object is used by the client to deserialize entities loaded from the server.
+* Use the `CustomizeJsonDeserializer` convention to modify `JsonSerializer` by registering a deserialization customization action.

 {CODE customize_json_deserializer@ClientApi\Configuration\DeSerialization.cs /}

 ## DeserializeEntityFromBlittable

-Use `DeserializeEntityFromBlittable` to customize entity deserialization from a blittable JSON.
+* Use the `DeserializeEntityFromBlittable` convention to customize entity deserialization from a blittable JSON.

 {CODE DeserializeEntityFromBlittable@ClientApi\Configuration\DeSerialization.cs /}

 ## PreserveDocumentPropertiesNotFoundOnModel

-Controls whatever properties that were not de-serialized to an object properties will be preserved during saving a document again.
-If `false`, those properties will be removed when the document will be saved.
-Default: `true`.
+* Some document properties are not deserialized to an object.
+* Set the `PreserveDocumentPropertiesNotFoundOnModel` convention to `true` to **preserve** such properties when the document is saved.
+* Set the `PreserveDocumentPropertiesNotFoundOnModel` convention to `false` to **remove** such properties when the document is saved.
+* Default: `true`

 {CODE preserve_doc_props_not_found_on_model@ClientApi\Configuration\DeSerialization.cs /}

-## Numbers DeSerialization
+## Number DeSerialization

-RavenDB client supports out of the box all common numeric value types: `int`, `long`, `double`, `decimal` etc.
+* RavenDB client supports all common numeric value types (including `int`, `long`, `double`, `decimal`, etc.) out of the box.
-Note that although the de-serialization of `decimals` is fully supported, there are [server side limitations](../../server/kb/numbers-in-ravendb) to numbers in that range.
+* Note that although deserialization of `decimals` is fully supported, there are [server side limitations](../../server/kb/numbers-in-ravendb) to numbers in this range.
-Other number types like `BigInteger` must be treated using custom de-serialization.
+* Other number types, like `BigInteger`, must be handled using custom deserialization.

 {PANEL/}